Yusarina/Rinas-ChilourVR-Prop-Pen/README.md

 Version 2:
-This pen works by holding it and then pressing the trigger to white, it has 5 colours, White, Black, Red, Green and Blue.
+This pen works by holding it and then pressing the trigger to write, it has 5 colours, White, Black, Red, Green and Blue.
 It also has a erase button at the end of the pen.

 To use the buttons you need to use your pointer, like you would with UI buttons.